 One of the most challenging areas of Korean grammatical structure is the concept of particles.

 Because there is no corresponding construct in English grammar.
-Thus, the idea of using particles appears even more perplexing to new learners.
+Thus, using particles appears even more perplexing to new learners.

 In Korean grammar, particles serve as sentence markers.
 Therefore, we attach these particles behind words in Korean to show different grammatical functions.

-For example, they are used to connoting the topic, context, location of the object, and the possessiveness of the subject.
+For example, they connote the topic, context, location of the object, and the subject’s possessiveness.

 Unless accompanied by a particle, Korean nouns are incomplete.
 These particles aid in effectively communicating the sentence’s meaning.